juborajnaofel/online-publishing-platform/README.md

 <hr>
 <p align="center"><b>In order to test this project you should go through these steps below</b></p>
 <hr>
+<h1>For react frontend</h1>

+- In your front-end aplication configure your laravel-backend api base url in the object <b>const BackendApi = { baseurl: "http://127.0.0.1:8000"}</b>, which is in the file <b>"front-end/config/BackendApi.js"</b>.
+If your laravel base url is "http://127.0.0.1:8000" then no configuration needed.

+<h4>Then in a separate terminal run the frontend:</h4>

+- cd front-end
+- npm install
+- npm start
 <br>
 <br>
 <h1>For laravel backend</h1>